daviogg/esame2020/README.md

 # Esame2020

-Project for Angular exams at Reti S.p.A
+Project for Angular exam at Reti S.p.A

 ## Build